fesplugas/nix-notes/README.md

 Since I started using **[Darwin][darwin]** based machines in 2003 I've used **Fink**, **MacPorts**, **Stow** and **Homebrew**.

-Last years my go to developer tools have been
+For the last few years my go to developer tools have been

 - [Homebrew](https://brew.sh)
 - [ASDF](https://github.com/asdf-vm/asdf) and [Multiple Plugins](https://github.com/asdf-vm/asdf-plugins#plugin-list)